 The MAAIS curriculum draws on the Jackson School’s strengths — world-class faculty and a commitment to interdisciplinary and comparative teaching on the world’s regions, cultures and languages.
-Through coursework and other activities, you will also engage with Seattle-based practitioners and Civic Council members who represent leading international companies and organizations influencing global policy and decision-making.
+Through coursework and other activities, you will also engage with global practitioners and Civic Council members who represent leading international companies and organizations influencing global policy and decision-making.

 The following Core courses are required in order to graduate.
 These courses are offered once per year.

 - JSIS 500 Origins of the Modern World

 - JSIS 546 Modernity After Empire: A View from the Global South

 - JSIS 531 Asia in the Contemporary World

 - JSIS 543 Professional Skills for Capstone Success & Beyond

 - JSIS 544 Applied Research Client Project — Part I

 - JSIS 545 Applied Research Client Project — Part II